-Melvin J. Ballard, namesake of the Ballard Center for Economic Self-Reliance, was an innovator in promoting and implementing self-reliance initiatives during the Great Depression.
+Melvin J. Ballard, namesake of the Ballard Center for Economic Self-Reliance, was an innovator in promoting, scaling, and implementing self-reliance initiatives during the Great Depression.

 When Wall Street crashed in 1929, the nation began its downward spiral into economic desperation and the Great Depression.
 Nationally, unemployment reached a peak of almost 25 percent; however, the state of Utah was one of the hardest-hit states in the country with unemployment reaching 35 percent in 1932.

 In the April 1936 General Conference, The Church of Jesus Christ of Latter-day Saints‘ First Presidency launched the Church Welfare Plan under the direction of President Heber J. Grant.
 “The aim of the church is to help the people help themselves,” said Grant at the conference.
 “Work is to be re-enthroned as the ruling principle of the lives of our church membership.”

 A powerful leader was needed to put into effect the proposed welfare plan.
 The First Presidency called Elder Melvin J. Ballard, then a member of the church’s Quorum of the Twelve Apostles, to chair the first General Church Welfare Committee.

 Ballard had to find a way to get people out of their impoverished state and maintain their dignity in the process—a tall order in a period of time when many well-meaning government and civic programs were failing to make their mark.